College Access

 SeniorXP Fellowship

-An immersive summer program open to rising seniors, combining college access support with a game design studio environment.
+An immersive summer program open to rising seniors, combining college access with college visits, community, and hands on support.

 Virtual Workshops